 Overview of the Game Development Lifecycle

 The game development process consists of several steps, and each step is used in stages to build a final video game.
-In order to understand why the testing of the game is so essential, you need to know all these stages very well.
+In order to understand the different stages of game testing of the game well, it is essential you to know all these stages very well.

 It most commonly begins by brainstorming and prep work-on things like game design, target audience, to name a few-from there, a product is vetted.
 Then comes production.
 This is where all of the heavy work gets done-from programming to making art, level designing and more.
 Finally, testing, refining, marketing, and then releasing the product to the public are the post-production stages.